michaeljs1990/jsonnet-playground/README.md

 ==================

-This is largely inspired by the work done on golang playground and takes advantage of the go-jsonnet program to give you the similar features.
-This very much has the minimum amount of code to get things working but lacks persistent stoage currently for code snippets.
+This is largely inspired by the work done on golang playground and takes advantage of the go-jsonnet program to give you similar features.
+In memory and persistance via mysql are supported.

 ### Hosted Site